 A designated smoking area inside the building

-Employers can provide a designated area inside the building as a smoking area.
+Employers can provide a designated area inside the building employees can use for smoke breaks.
 This area should however adhere to the following restrictions:

 - The area may not exceed 25% of the total floor space of the building;